wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * An ISCP (information system contingency plan) provides established procedures for the assessment and recovery of a system following a system disruption.

-   * A COOP (Continuity Of Operations) plan focuses on restoring an organization’s mission-essential functions (MEFs) at an alternate site and performing those functions for up to 30 days before returning to normal operations.
+   * A COOP (Continuity Of Operations Plan) focuses on restoring an organization’s mission-essential functions (MEFs) at an alternate site and performing those functions for up to 30 days before returning to normal operations.
    <br /><br />

 ### NIST SP 800-37